speedcontrol/nodecg-speedcontrol/README.md

 Alongside the main bundle, there are some extra bundles that we maintain that you may also want to use for speedrunning marathons.
 See their GitHub pages for more detailed information on how to use them.
 Be warned they are somewhat undocumented as of now.

-To easily install: `nodecg install speedcontrol/BUNDLE-NAME`
+To easily install: `nodecg install BUNDLE`, where `BUNDLE` is the full name below.
-- [speedcontrol-tiltify](https://github.com/speedcontrol/speedcontrol-tiltify): Adds a frequently updating donation total amount for a Tiltify campaign you can use in layouts.
+- [speedcontrol/speedcontrol-tiltify](https://github.com/speedcontrol/speedcontrol-tiltify): Adds a frequently updating donation total amount for a Tiltify campaign you can use in layouts.
-- [speedcontrol-srcomtracker](https://github.com/speedcontrol/speedcontrol-srcomtracker): Adds frequently updating donation total/goals/bidwars and messages for new donations for a marathon on [speedrun.com](https://www.speedrun.com) if they are enabled, that you can use in your layouts.
+- [speedcontrol/speedcontrol-srcomtracker](https://github.com/speedcontrol/speedcontrol-srcomtracker): Adds frequently updating donation total/goals/bidwars and messages for new donations for a marathon on [speedrun.com](https://www.speedrun.com) if they are enabled, that you can use in your layouts.
-- [speedcontrol-flagcarrier](https://github.com/speedcontrol/speedcontrol-flagcarrier): Adds a server and replicants that can receive requests from ESA's [FlagCarrier android app](https://play.google.com/store/apps/details?id=de.oromit.flagcarrier) so this information can be used in your layouts.
+- [speedcontrol/speedcontrol-flagcarrier](https://github.com/speedcontrol/speedcontrol-flagcarrier): Adds a server and replicants that can receive requests from ESA's [FlagCarrier android app](https://play.google.com/store/apps/details?id=de.oromit.flagcarrier) so this information can be used in your layouts.
-- [speedcontrol-layouts](https://github.com/nicnacnic/speedcontrol-layouts): A base pack of layouts for anyone to customize.
+- [nicnacnic/speedcontrol-layouts](https://github.com/nicnacnic/speedcontrol-layouts): A base pack of layouts for anyone to customize.
 Includes Tiltify support for donation totals, incentives, and prizes, layout Photoshop files, and detailed documentation for all your customization needs.
-- [speedcontrol-tweetr](https://github.com/nicnacnic/speedcontrol-tweetr): Control Twitter right from your NodeCG dashboard!
+- [nicnacnic/speedcontrol-tweetr](https://github.com/nicnacnic/speedcontrol-tweetr): Control Twitter right from your NodeCG dashboard!

 ## Where has this bundle been used before?